IS2AI/Particle-Based-COVID19-Simulator/README.md

-# Particle-Based-COVID19-Simulator
+# Particle-Based-COVID-19-Simulator
-Particle-based COVID-19 simulator with contact tracing and testing modules.
+Particle-Based COVID-19 Simulator with Contact Tracing and Testing.

 Link to the paper: https://ieeexplore.ieee.org/document/9372866